 I made brief eye contact with him, and a powerful energy entered my being.
-I know that sounds kind of ‘out there’, but I don’t really know how else to describe it.
-The energy was not good or bad, it simply was…
+I know that sounds kind of ‘out there’ – the energy was not good or bad, it simply was…

 ‘Wolf energy’ is the only way I can describe it.